Write off check

 Does the seller have to supply the vehicle history?

 Under UK law, if you are purchasing your car from a dealership or trader, they must provide you with a Hire Purchase Investigation (HPI) check, that will have the vehicle’s history clearly explained.
-If you are purchasing from a private owner however, they have no legal obligation to provide this information to you.
-Although it is always recommended to have a professional assess the car prior to purchasing, it should be an essential part of the process if you are buying privately, as there is now law protecting you from any secrets.
+If you are purchasing from a private owner, however, they have no legal obligation to provide this information to you.
+Although it is always recommended to have a professional assess the car before purchasing, it should be an essential part of the process if you are buying privately, as there is no law protecting you from any secrets.